cacaogithu/FEMOTTA/docs/PRD.md

 2. Backend extracts text from brief, parses requirements
 3. Images uploaded to Google Drive (brand-specific folder)
 4. Job created in PostgreSQL with status='processing'
-5. Images sent to Wavespeed API in parallel batches (15 concurrent)
+5. Images sent to Google Gemini Image API in parallel batches (15 concurrent)
 6. Edited images saved to Google Drive
 7. Database updated with image URLs and metadata
 8. Job status updated to 'completed'